katydecorah/font-library/CONTRIBUTING.md

 * Avoid ambiguous names for tags; make the tag name intuitive (Would you use this tag to find font X?)
 * The family name must match the Google Font family name exactly

-## Contributing
+# Contributing

-There are a few different ways to contribute:
+There are a few different ways to contribute, you can:

-* You can edit from Github.com directly
+1. Edit from Github.com directly
-* You can create a pull request
+2. Create a pull request
-* You can create an issue
+3. Create an issue

-### Edit from Github.com directly
+## 1. Edit from Github.com directly

 If you're new to Github, I recommend reading: